go-modules-by-example/index/002_using_gopkg_in/README.md

 }
 ```

-Now we vgo build again; notice the resolution to v2 of the yaml package this time around:
+Now we go build again; notice the resolution to v2 of the yaml package this time around:

 ```
-$ vgo build
+$ go build
-vgo: resolving import "gopkg.in/yaml.v2"
-vgo: finding gopkg.in/yaml.v2 v2.2.1
+go: finding gopkg.in/yaml.v2 v2.2.1
-vgo: finding gopkg.in/yaml.v2 (latest)
-vgo: adding gopkg.in/yaml.v2 v2.2.1
-vgo: downloading gopkg.in/yaml.v2 v2.2.1
+go: downloading gopkg.in/yaml.v2 v2.2.1
+go: finding gopkg.in/check.v1 v0.0.0-20161208181325-20d25e280405
 $ ./hello
 we got "a: 1\nb: 0\n"
 ```